-The therapist will also ask what your goal is for physical therapy so that the PT and you will be on the same page about what to expect at your first physical therapy appointment and beyond.
+The therapist will also ask what your goal is for physical therapy.
+This way, the PT and you will be on the same page about what to expect at your first physical therapy appointment and beyond.
 This is also to ensure you both are aware of what you want to accomplish in these sessions.

 The Physical Exam

 The next portion of your first physical therapy appointment is the physical examination.
-During this, the PT will ask you to go through movements, take measurements, palpate areas of the body to determine where there may be tenderness, swelling, or restricted tissue, as well as performing special or standardized tests that will formulate the baseline assessment for you specifically.
+During this, the PT will ask you to go through movements.
+Additionally, they will take measurements and palpate areas of the body to determine where there may be tenderness, swelling, or restricted tissue.
+Finally, they will perform special or standardized tests that will formulate the baseline assessment for you specifically.
 All of this will happen as the therapist asks for feedback from you about your symptoms.

 The Treatment Plan

 Once the therapist has completed the evaluation, treatment can begin.
-This will likely include teaching you a home exercise program that is tailored to your specific needs that the therapist determined during the physical exam.
+This will likely include teaching you a home exercise program that is tailored to your specific needs.
+The physical therapist will determine those needs during the physical exam.

 This may include stretching, strengthening, or postural correction exercises you will be asked to do at home.
 If warranted, manual therapy or other modalities may be initiated at your first physical therapy appointment, too.
 This could include soft tissue or joint mobilization, taping, and heat/ice.